Tetralogy of Fallot, Pediatric

 This condition is diagnosed with a test that uses sound waves to produce images of the heart (echocardiogram

 ).
-Additional tests may be ordered to confirm the diagnosis.
+Additional tests may be done to confirm the diagnosis.
 They may include:

 An exercise stress test.
 During this test, your child exercises or is given medicine to make the heart work harder and beat faster while heart tests are performed.